dwt/Dependable_API_Evolution/README.md

 The problem that prompted me to write this: I am sick and tired of APIs that do not evolve and that have old warts that are not fixed.
 At the same time I hate APIs that make every update to multi hour 'joy-ride' of debugging and finding out why the heck my system doesn't work anymore.

-For this I think that 'Semantic Versioning' is just not enough, as an API provider you should adopt a dependable API evolution strategy that gives your users timely updates and new functionality, makes updating to a your newest version a breeze and a case for joy because of the new features instead of a reason for despair because of the amount of work it requires to
+For this I think that 'Semantic Versioning' is just not enough.

+As an API provider you should adopt a dependable API evolution strategy that gives your users timely updates and new functionality, makes updating to a your newest version a breeze and joy because of new features instead of a reason for despair because of the amount of work it requires.

-For your users it means that they can send you patches and actually hope that they will get the next version that includes them in a timely manner into their hand, getting new features regularly and will enjoy using your API so much more than any alternative because of it.
+As an API user you should demand this so that you can send you patches and actually hope that they will get into the next version in a timely manner while it is not a burden to update to new revisions.
+And then there is the small part of actually enjoying an API that works and is extended in a good and healthy way.

 Consider libraries like jQuery or Apples Cocoa where it is pretty much a no brainer to update to the newest version immediately.
 At the same time, they stay current and adapt and absorb new emerging patterns in a timely manner while fixing old warts and making the framework more and more consistent all the time.
 (Ok, some warts are not fixeable, but at they try very hard)